mehulagg/gitlab/doc/administration/maintenance_mode/index.md

 - No new jobs are started.
 Already running jobs stay in 'running' status but their logs are no longer updated.
+- Pipelines running when maintenance mode is turned on will eventually fail.
+You will need to restart them once maintenance mode is turned off.
 - If the job has been in 'running' state for longer than the project's time limit, it will **not** time out.
 - Pipelines cannot be started, retried or canceled in maintenance mode.